Ashick-A/Mashuphtmlform/README.md

-# Mashuphtmlform
+# Mashupstack form using HTML
-A Simple form with only html
+A Simple form with only html where a Name , Email , Password , Category , Event date , Tickets , Online payments , Notes , Submit.